darrenl5941/sep10-freedom-project/blog/entry04.md

 ## Sources

 To _learn jQuery_ I watched two youtube videos.
-The first video showed me
+The first video showed me [how to obtain the CDN](https://www.youtube.com/watch?v=EwUOsRlDTLQ).
+This CDN (content delivery network) allowed me to use the jQuery library.
+I then watched a video on [the basics of jQuery](https://www.youtube.com/watch?v=Q7Nwq7319X4) which taught me how to use it.